 Orchard Management Plan – In 2014 a team of experts from National Parks, California State Parks, and Fort Ross Conservancy have researched and documented the history and health of our Fort Ross orchard.
 This 350-page document describes its historic significance in remarkable detail.
 It describes the orchard’s history, assesses each tree’s provenance and current state, and suggests strategies to ensure this living resource remains an important part of the Fort Ross landscape.

 Many good people had a hand in creating this plan.
 Susan Rudy, Fort Ross Conservancy adviser and lead orchard volunteer, initiated the project, served as project liaison, and organized the fieldwork.
-Fort Ross Conservancy funded the project through a generous grant from Renova Fort Ross Foundation, an organization keenly committed to seeing the orchard is stabilized and protected.
 We suggest you view a PDF version from FRC’s digital library (search for “Orchard Management Plan”) and read on!

 The Orchard Management Plan has been generously supported by the Renova Fort Ross Foundation.